 Board member says BMW to cut production cost per vehicle by 25%

-FRANKFURT, June 21 (Reuters) - BMW (BMWG.DE) plans significant production cost cuts by the middle of the decade, one of the German carmaker's board members said, in a bid to become more competitive with Volkswagen (VOWG_p.DE), Daimler (DAIGn.DE) and Tesla (TSLA.O).
+FRANKFURT (Reuters) - BMW plans significant production cost cuts by the middle of the decade, one of the German carmaker’s board members said, in a bid to become more competitive with Volkswagen, Daimler and Tesla.

 “We will lower the production costs per vehicle by 25% by 2025 - compared with the level in 2019,” Milan Nedeljkovic, BMW’s board member in charge or production, was quoted as saying by German newspaper Handelsblatt.